4d/4d-for-ios/docs/Features-DeepLinking.md

 > **OBJECTIVES**
 >
-> Share the content iOS app contente with your collegues using Deep Linking.
+> Share iOS app content with your collegues using Deep Linking.

 18R5 comes with a new great feature.
 You are now able to share the content that you are currently looking at with all your collegues.
 But you will ask how this work ??